bacalhau-project/docs.bacalhau.org/docs/running-node/quick-start.md

 ```

 If you see logs of your computenode bidding for the job above it means you've successfully joined Bacalhau as a Compute Provider!

+TODO: this doesn't tell me how to see this, or even if it's likely

 ### What's next?